 Our stock covers a wide range of subjects, but we tend to specialise in the literary and academic titles of particular interest to our customers.
 Half of the shop is dedicated to children’s books.
 Apart from education, we have excellent selections on social studies, politics, history, and counselling and self-help.
 As each new ethnic group arrives in east London, they descend on Newham Bookshop to buy bilingual dictionaries.
 New visitors and customers are often surprised to find such a rich variety in a part of London that has not seen the number of bookshops that exist in more affluent areas of the city.
 Our reputation has spread across the whole of east London and even further afield.

 We work in schools with their libraries and curriculum reading, and provide bookstalls at many conferences.
 We also regularly take authors into schools to read their books and discuss their works with many enthusiastic pupils.

-And then there are the Newham Bookshop Events.
+And then there are our events.
 We invite authors to talk about their work, sign copies of their books and meet their fans.
-The range of guests is very broad, as you can see from the current season of events.
+The range of guests is very broad, as you can see from the archive of events.

 Many people have supported us over the years: our loyal customers; many schools and teachers in Newham and elsewhere; Newham